cwchentw/ksv/README.md

 $ ksv table path/to/sheet.csv
 ```

-Show the quartiles of a CSV sheet:
+Show the quartiles (四分位數) of a CSV sheet:

 ```console
 $ ksv stats quartiles path/to/sheet.csv
 ```

-Show the quintiles of a CSV sheet:
+Show the quintiles (五分位數) of a CSV sheet:

 ```console
 $ ksv stats quintiles path/to/sheet.csv